victorjonsson/PHP-Benchmark/README.md

  - The highest time spent on generating the page during the test
  - The number of failed requests (timeout or http status other then 200)

-You execute the tests via command line, either using PHP CLI or Nodejs CLI.

-### Setup

- 1. Download the [script](https://raw.github.com/victorjonsson/PHP-Benchmark/master/php-benchmark.php) to your server.
- 2. Open the file that is the first file to recieve the application request (this is usually index.php).
- 3. Include the benchmark script in the top of the file.

-### Usage

-#### Retrieve benchmark data upon page load

-Install this package somewhere on your server using composer

-#### Stress test using command line (nodejs)

 First of all you need to [install node](http://nodejs.org/#download) if you haven't already.
 After that you have installed node you have to download the [nodejs script](https://raw.github.com/victorjonsson/PHP-Benchmark/master/php-benchmark) to your server, name